Ancient technology: Persian Empire

+The Baghdad Battery is a 2,000-year-old artifact believed to have originated in ancient Persia.
+It consists of a clay jar containing a copper cylinder and an iron rod.
+When filled with an acidic liquid, the device could generate a small electrical charge.
+While its exact function remains debated, many scholars suggest it may have been used for electroplating, a technique for coating objects with metals such as gold.
+This artifact suggests that the Persians had some understanding of electrochemical processes long before the modern discovery of electricity.

 Mesoamerica and Andean Region

 Lacking suitable beasts of burden and inhabiting domains often too mountainous or boggy for wheeled transport, the ancient civilizations of the Americas did not develop wheeled transport or the mechanics associated with animal power.
 Nevertheless, they produced advanced engineering including above ground and underground aqueducts, quake-proof masonry, artificial lakes, dykes, 'fountains,' pressurized water, road ways and complex terracing.
 Equally, gold-working commenced early in Peru (2000 BC), and eventually copper, tin, lead and bronze were used.
 Although metallurgy did not spread to Mesoamerica until the Middle Ages, it was employed here and in the Andes for sophisticated alloys and gilding.
 The Native Americans developed a complex understanding of the chemical properties or utility of natural substances, with the result that a majority of the world's early medicinal drugs and edible crops, many important adhesives, paints, fibres, plasters, and other useful items were the products of these civilizations.
 Perhaps the best-known Mesoamerican invention was rubber, which was used to create rubber bands, rubber bindings, balls, syringes, 'raincoats,' boots, and waterproof insulation on containers and flasks.